shiftcode/dynamo-easy/README.md

 ```

 ## Expressions ([AWS Doc](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html))
-By default we create a substitution placeholder for all the attributes, just to not implement a [blacklist](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) with reserved words in the context of aws dynamodb.
+By default we create a substitution placeholder for all the attributes, just to not implement a [blacklist](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) with reserved words in the context of aws dynamoDB.

 attributename: age